boxyhq/website/docs/jackson/upgrade.md

 # Upgrade

-TODO: Add steps to update the versions
+We'll cover any special instructions to upgrade versions here.